top of page

 ANNOUNCED October 2011

 So here we are...
-I'm stopping here because it doesn't get any more interesting from this point on.
+I’m stopping here because it doesn’t get any more interesting from this point on.
 This is where it started and ended for me.
-My first iPhone (which I got only to satisfy a trend) and unfortunately, I've never gone back.
+My first iPhone—which I got to satisfy a trend—and unfortunately, I’ve never gone back.
 Before I start tearing the iPhone to shreds (because these phones are going out sad), I will say...
 At a time when phones started to become boring and developing The Curse, the iPhone was a breath of fresh air.
-I have wanted to go back to Android or a Google phone, but I've been using iCloud for over 10 years and I'm scared to go back at this point.
-It sounds pathetic putting it that way, but it's true.
+I have wanted to go back to Android or try my hand at a Google phone, but I’ve been using iCloud for over 10 years, and I’m scared to go back at this point.
+It sounds pathetic putting it that way, but it’s true.
 Perhaps if companies were more focused on improving technology, rather than pumping out products, new phone releases would be more enjoyable.

 I think the most embarrassing part about this is how oblivious I was.
 I boasted about how often I got new phones.
-It was a joke I had with friends, but now I'm horrified at the possibility of there being even more I've yet to think of.
-I only just remembered about five of these phones last week, so who knows how many I really owned.
-Societal attachment to cellphones and the Internet is so deeply embedded in our daily culture that we don't have to think about it anymore– it's decided for you. 🌐 Xavier Carbonell, Ursula Oberst, & Marta Beranuy elaborate on this by explaining that (2) "... leisure activities and social values, high-impact, but short-lived emotions seem to be more valued than deeply felt and long-lasting sentiments.
+It was a joke I had with friends, but now I’m horrified at the very high possibility of there being a few more models that I’ve owned and completely forgotten about.
+I only just remembered about five of these phones last week, giving me a harsh glimpse of just how much and how little these phones actually meant to me at the time.
+Societal attachment to cell phones and the Internet is so deeply embedded in our daily culture that we don’t have to think about it anymore—it’s decided for you.
+Xavier Carbonell, Ursula Oberst, & Marta Beranuy elaborate on this by explaining that (2) “... leisure activities and social values, high-impact, but short-lived emotions seem to be more valued than deeply felt and long-lasting sentiments.
 The new technologies and especially cell phones with texting are perfect channels for expressing these types of emotions...
-They are more addictive than deeper feelings, for the same reason that gambling is addictive: its quick, but not always contingent recompense."
-This can be dangerous, as people will latch onto the Internet for different reasons− driven by anything from interests to insecurities.
-What's interesting is when individuals who rely on the Internet to be their digital soapbox feel as though they're being compelled to publicly pass judgment 📣, yet are blind to all they have in common with the critiques they proudly announce (and this goes for me as well).
+They are more addictive than deeper feelings, for the same reason that gambling is addictive: it’s quick, but not always contingent recompense.”
+This can be dangerous, as people will latch onto the Internet for different reasons—driven by anything from interests to insecurities.
+What’s interesting is when individuals who rely on the Internet to be their digital soapbox feel as though they’re being compelled to publicly pass judgment, yet are blind to all they have in common with the critiques they proudly announce (and this goes for me as well).

-I think rather than sitting in bed all day soaking in the blue light, it's worth it to take a book from Nickelodeon's Day of Play and step out into the sunlight every once in a while 🌱.
+I think rather than sitting in bed all day, soaking in the blue light, it’s worth it to take a book from Nickelodeon’s Day of Play and step out into the sunlight every once in a while.
 Perhaps even putting one foot in front of the other.
-I tried it recently, and sometimes I think that we forget that we're free to do so and what a privilege it is.
-If you're interested in learning ways you can be sustainable while using technology, consider buying second-hand and upgrading less frequently (this goes for fashion, phones, computers, cameras, audio, etc.).
+I tried it recently, and sometimes we forget that we’re free to do so and what a privilege it is.
+If you’re interested in learning ways you can be sustainable while using technology, consider buying second-hand and upgrading less frequently (this goes for fashion, phones, computers, cameras, audio, etc.).
 I also highly recommend doing your research on the travesties that have been inflicted on the Congo for the last 30+ years.
-I don't want to say too little, but I also don't want to say too much because I'm still learning myself.
-I've collected some good starting points that I've seen recommended by others.
+While I’m still learning myself, I’ve collected some starting points that I’ve seen recommended by others.
 Adding these resources into your rotation, wherever you spend your time online, can help develop a stronger awareness and think more consciously about the technology we buy and where it comes from.

 YouTube: